These no bake cookie dough bars are packed with chocolate chips and dried tart cherries. A wholesome snack that tastes as decadent as cookie dough!

 What Makes These Cookie Dough Bars Healthier and Wholesome?

-I love the versatility the better-for-you ingredient list in these no bake chocolate chip cookie dough brings as to when it’s “appropriate” to eat one.
+I love the versatility the better-for-you ingredient list of this no bake chocolate chip cookie dough brings as to when it’s “appropriate” to eat one.

 They’re indulgent enough for a treat after dinner but they’re also a great pre or post-workout snack or, just a little afternoon pick me up if you need one of those around 3pm everyday like I do.

-The addition of Montmorency tart cherries also brings even more goodness to the chocolate chip dough bars!
+The addition of Montmorency tart cherries brings even more goodness to these chocolate chip dough bars.